It cannot be stressed enough that gamebirds need a clean, hygienic supply of water.

-With much expected of today’s gamefarmers and keepers, such as controlling budgets and assessing the quality and price of game feed, water can often be an overlooked nutrient.
-Yet we should not forget that all animals, including us humans, can survive for longer without food than water.
+With much expected of today’s game farmers and keepers, such as controlling budgets and assessing the quality and price of game feed; not to mention dealing with the current Coronavirus outbreak – water can often be an overlooked nutrient.
+Yet we should not forget that all animals, including us humans, can survive longer without food than water.
 Water is the lifeblood of any gamebird enterprise – it is key to productivity, body temperature and food digestion.

-According to the Game Farmers Guide written by the GFA, is that likely consumption per 100 birds, per day, in litres is:
+According to the Game Farmers Guide written by the GFA, the likely water consumption per 100 birds, per day, in litres is:

 Clean drinking water key to performance